zimbres/UptimeKumaRemoteProbe/README.md

 Available monitors type are:

 - Ping
+- Http
-- Http, with or whithout Keyword.
+    - with or whithout Keyword.
 Tag Name "Keyword" must be applied to also check this
+    - When "AllResults" is True, both success and failure statuses are reported, by default set to False
 - Tcp
 - Certificate
 - Database